Safe, effective, affordable

 - The entire process is an outpatient procedure and does not require general anesthesia

-- Backed by Q-Care, our world-class life-cycle support program, designed to optimise your CT service
+- Backed by Q-Care, our world-class life-cycle support program, designed to optimize your CT service

 - Unique business model to reduce your investment risk